saucelabs/sauce-school/codelabs/Module1_SauceConnect.md

 * Start your tunnel
 * Update Sauce Environment Variables
 * Update your `config.java` and `BaseTest.java` files
-* Run the updated test code in Sauce Labs using Sauce Connect Proxy.
+* Run the updated test code in Sauce Labs using Sauce Connect Proxy
+* See how to run your test using shared tunnels

 #### Video
 [Run a Test with Sauce Connect Proxy](https://youtu.be/u1kijdRTSv8)